Which Battery is Safer and More Cost-Effective: LiFePO4 or Lithium-ion?

 FAQs

-Not without modifications.
-LiFePO4’s lower voltage (3.2V vs. 3.6-3.7V/cell) requires compatible BMS and chargers.
+Not directly.
+LiFePO4’s lower nominal voltage (3.2V per cell) requires compatible chargers and battery management systems.

-Do LiFePO4 batteries require special disposal?
+Do LiFePO4 batteries need special recycling procedures?